LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 **Failure when not fixed**: Compilation error: copy constructor (`sim::ParticleList::ParticleList (sim::ParticleList const&)`) or copy assignment operator (`sim::ParticleList& sim::ParticleList::operator= (sim::ParticleList const&)`) are deleted\
 **Fix**: avoid the copy! assign the particle list to a constant reference (`sim::ParticleList const& plist = ...`).
 If a copy is really needed, use the new `ParticleList::MakeCopy()` explicitly.

-Photon Library returns plain data rather than vectors(#Photon-Library-returns-plain-data-rather-than-vectors) {.wiki-class-count}
+Photon Library returns plain data rather than vectors
 ----------------------------------------------------------------------------------------------------------------

 **When was committed**: [v05\_09\_00](https://cdcvs.fnal.govReleaseNotes050900)\